acrap/flydown/doc/deps.md

 ## Go modules support

-This project support Go modules.
+This project supports Go modules.

+## Syntax highlighting

+This feature is powered by [Prismjs](https://prismjs.com/).

+Prismjs plugins, such as [Normalize Whitespace](https://prismjs.com/plugins/normalize-whitespace/) and [Copy to Clipboard Button](https://prismjs.com/plugins/copy-to-clipboard/) used for a better user expirience.